Stivifortes/Stivifortes/README.md

-##Stiven Fortes! ✨ A Technology Lover and Informatic Engineering Student.
+#Stiven Fortes! ✨ A Technology Lover and Informatic Engineering Student.

 ## What I've been Doing?
-- 🔭 I’m currently working on UniMindelo as a Student!
+- 🔭 I’m currently working as junior Web Development at Devgo, Lda!
-- 🌱 I’m currently learning Web Development.
-- 👯 I’m looking for a my first job as junior Web Development.
+- 👯 I’m at the last year of my CS course.
 - :blush: &nbsp; I am able to help with CSS Grid Layout and Flexbox
-- 🤔 I’m looking for a Mentor on Web Development
 - 📫 How to reach me:
 - 😄 Pronouns: Strained, Motivated, willing to learn.
 - ⚡ Fun fact: I Dont Drink Coffe!